mehulagg/gitlab/doc/user/profile/notifications.md

 Notification scope is applied in order of precedence (highest to lowest):

-- Project
-  - For each project, you can select a notification level.
+- **Project**: For each project, you can select a notification level.
 Your project setting overrides the group setting.
-- Group
-  - For each group, you can select a notification level.
+- **Group**: For each group, you can select a notification level.
 Your group setting overrides your default setting.
-- Global (default)
-  - Your global, or _default_, notification level applies if you have not selected a notification level for the project or group in which the activity occurred.
+- **Global (default)**: Your global, or _default_, notification level applies if you have not selected a notification level for the project or group in which the activity occurred.

 #### Project notifications

-You can select a notification level for each project.
-This can be useful if you need to closely monitor activity in select projects.
+You can select a notification level for each project to help you closely monitor activity in select projects.

 ![notification settings](img/notification_project_settings_v12_8.png)